“THE ANCIENT PEARLS”

 (The origin of the Vedas is traced to a distant past.
 These Texts seem to have been derived from sound waves – perceived by the seers/sages in deep meditation.
 These “divine revelations” were orally passed down for generations.
 In short, this is to say that Vedic chronology is quite complicated and it cannot fix a precise period.)

 The Huge Number of Gods: It’s a misconception that Hinduism has 33 crores (330 million) Gods.
 Here, the Sanskrit word ‘Koti’ refers to ‘type’ (or ‘supreme’) and not ‘crore’.
 The One God is “Brahman”.
-All deities are Its manifestations.
+All deities (including the Trinity) are Its manifestations.
 Vedas describe “Nirakara Nirguna Brahman” – the formless, omnipresent, eternal consciousness.
 The ‘Purusha Suktam’ (in Rg Veda) describes the transcendent God with countless heads, eyes and feet, pointing to His omnipresence.

 As per the Vedic description, the 33 Devas (Gods) are Twelve Adityas, Eleven Rudras, Eight Vasus and Two Ashwins.